voken1/docs/whitepaper/application_description_and_economic_model.rst

 a large number of nodes, which can surely connect the whole world.

 The Vision Network provides distributed services such as VPN, CDN, DNS, and DDoS defense.
-The VNET Token with stable value scale will be used in the ecology and produce an incentive effect.
+The :ref:`voken` with stable value scale will be used in the ecology and produce an incentive effect.
 Everyone can participate in distributed network construction.
 We believe the Vision Network, a distributed Internet infrastructure will make the Internet more open, more equal, more stable, more efficient, safer and freer.

-**1 VNET Token = 100 GB client network traffic (price at IDC is $8.0 – 8.5)**
+**1 Voken = 100 GB client network traffic (price at IDC is $8.0 - 8.5)**

-The user running the service node makes use of idle network resources to earn VNET, and the user or organization that needs the service uses VNET exchange to settle through the vnCHAIN blockchain.
+The user running the service node makes use of idle network resources to earn Vokens, and the user or organization that needs the service uses Vokens exchange to settle through the vnCHAIN blockchain.